bonzaiferroni/bonzAI/README.md

 Once you have the code pushed to a screeps server:

-1. find a room and place a spawn (should be a room with a decent amount of space)
+1. Find a room and place a spawn
  * If it has trouble determining a layout based on your room/spawn placement, it will let you know in the console.
 Just try again, perhaps a room with more space and don't place the spawn too close to a source.
-2. place a flag with the name "quad_myBase"
+2. Place a flag with the name "quad_myBase"

 ## Goals of bonzAI
 - All game decisions made by AI rather than user